 Entering into a pastoral counselling situation is necessary to build a relationship of trust with an elder abuse congregant before addressing the reality of the abuse.
 It may be possible to have the congregant's co-operation to resolve the situation without direct confrontation.
-The congregant should "be counselled in privacy to help promote disclosure of painful and sensitive information."97 Services need to be involved to address the needs of the abuser.
+The congregant should "be counselled in privacy to help promote disclosure of painful and sensitive information."
+Services need to be involved to address the needs of the abuser.

 In pastoral counselling, it is important to distinguish the difference between a problem and a crisis.
 With a problem, an elder does not require new methods of coping; the current coping skills are enough to address the situation.
-In a crisis, "the client must readapt to the situation and learn new methods to decrease the feelings of anxiety and helplessness."98 A crisis situation requires immediate intervention to protect the abused elder.
+In a crisis, "the client must readapt to the situation and learn new methods to decrease the feelings of anxiety and helplessness."
+A crisis situation requires immediate intervention to protect the abused elder.
 An emergency crisis is a situation in which either the congregant or the property is in danger of irreparable harm, immediate action is required.

-In offering pastoral counselling during emergencies, the clergy must "maintain control of their own reactions to remain calm and in command in order to be a steady, reassuring presence."99 The counsellor "must try to straighten out the role of those meshed in the crisis situation and this can only be accomplished through calm and sensitive perception of what each participant is capable of doing."100
+In offering pastoral counselling during emergencies, the clergy must "maintain control of their own reactions to remain calm and in command in order to be a steady, reassuring presence."
+The counsellor "must try to straighten out the role of those meshed in the crisis situation and this can only be accomplished through calm and sensitive perception of what each participant is capable of doing."
+100 and improve things.

-This first response changes the nature of the emergency, reducing the tension associated with it and freeing the involved people to use their own strengths in order to adapt and improve things.
 This calm organizational presence and understanding can help reduce anxiety that stressful situations create and enables persons involved to be more effective in coping with the events.
-It is sensible for clergy "to imagine how one would feel in a variety of demanding emergencies, and explore the possibilities for their emotional behaviour in an emergency to get clues about one's own stress-tolerance that would be helpful in managing the situations more confidently."101 An exercise that frames questions such as, "What would I do if ?" helps take account of one's reactions in certain circumstances, thus is an extremely sensible stress reducer.
+It is sensible for clergy "to imagine how one would feel in a variety of demanding emergencies, and explore the possibilities for their emotional behaviour in an emergency to get clues about one's own stress-tolerance that would be helpful in managing the situations more confidently."
+An exercise that frames questions such as, "What would I do if ?" helps take account of one's reactions in certain circumstances, thus is an extremely sensible stress reducer.